Are you ready to join the 19 million current sellers on eBay? If so, this is the perfect guide for you.

 Add details that describe the item like where you can wear it, how you will feel when wearing it, how it fits, and a call to action telling the buyer why they NEED this item in their closet.

 eBay has yet another helpful tool for sellers embedded into their marketplace form for the price category. eBay shows the average sold price for listings in the last 90 days with the keywords you used to describe your listings.

 While helpful, this is one piece in the puzzle of pricing your item.
 Make sure to do market research to see what your specific item (style, color, etc) has historically sold for in the past

 Shipping Your Item

 Like we talked about earlier, eBay is in over 180 countries.
 Don’t miss a large part of the marketplace by limiting yourself to domestic shipping!
-Many buyers shy away from international shipping, however it is actually quite easy with eBay's Global Shipping Program.
+International shipping is actually quite easy with eBay's Global Shipping Program.

-When an item is sold internationally, the buyer pays all extra fees associated including taxes, customs, etc. After the items sells, you can purchase a label to ship the item domestically to their U.S. shipping center in Erlanger, Kentucky.
-From there, eBay handles the rest to get the item to your buyer!
+When an item is sold internationally, the buyer pays all extra fees associated including taxes, customs, and any other fees.
+Next, eBay will prompt you to purchase a label to ship the item domestically to their U.S. shipping center in Erlanger, Kentucky.
+From there, eBay handles the rest to get the item to your buyer.

 In recent times, it has become the norm to see free shipping (thanks, Amazon!).
 In fact, 71% of eBay purchases were shipped free in 2019.
 This is a strategy I encourage resellers to experiment with and see which listings tend to sell quicker - ones with free shipping or ones without.

-Once your item sells on eBay, you can use their integration with different shipping services (USPS, UPS, Fedex) to price compare and save money on those costs.
-Lastly, pack up your item and ship it out to your buyer!
+Once your item sells on eBay, you can use their integration with different shipping services (USPS, UPS, Fedex) to price compare and save money on these costs.
+Lastly, pack up your item and ship it out to your buyer.

-Hopefully this post gave you a few insightful tips and tricks to start building your eBay empire!
-If you have any other helpful advice I missed, comment below!
+In summary, I hope this post gave you a few insightful tips and tricks to start building your eBay empire!